 6. Digital Engagement

-Edit your digital engagement by establishing rules for yourself.
-Our phones and other digital devices have become more and more pervasive and seem to demand our attention.
+Edit your digital engagement by establishing boundaries for yourself.
+Our phones and other digital devices have become more and more distracting and seem to demand our attention.
 Really though, it’s our demand, our need for more connection, more work, more information, more in-the-know.
 Unfortunately with our constant connection, we end up with less focus and attention, less accomplished, and fewer opportunities for meaningful connection.
 Disconnect so you can better connect with what matters most to you.

 Experiment and slowly edit out the digital distractions: